-Section 15(2) of the Standard states that ‘accountable officers and statutory bodies must have regard to the Financial Accountability Handbook published by the treasury department’.
-This means that agencies must comply with the Handbook processes when those processes are applicable to agency circumstances.
+Sections 7(4), 11(3) and 32(3) of the Standard state that accountable officers and statutory bodies must have regard to the Financial Accountability Handbook published by the treasury department when establishing and maintaining their internal control structure, resource management system, and contract performance guarantee system.
+This means that agencies must comply with the contents of the Handbook when they apply to agency circumstances.

 Agencies are encouraged to advise Treasury of any improvements to the contents of the Handbook for processes that may benefit other agencies in meeting their obligations under the current financial framework.
 Any feedback or suggestions should be emailed to Fiscal.Coordination@treasury.qld.gov.au.